GMAT Tutoring FAQs

 Can I change tutoring packages?

 Yes, you can upgrade or downgrade your tutoring package at any time.
 You can also upgrade from hourly tutoring to a tutoring package.
-After the first two change requests, we reserve the right to charge a $10 administrative fee each time you change packages, in order to defray administrative costs.
+After the first three change requests, we reserve the right to charge a $10 administrative fee each time you change packages, in order to defray administrative costs.

 When upgrading, you receive the lower per-hour tutoring rate retroactive to your first hour of tutoring.
 When downgrading, you need to pay for any overages in tutoring hours.
 Refer to our refund policy for more details and examples.
 Please contact us to change plans.